Wang Zengqi: Biography

 Myanmar, and he didn't receive his university diploma eventually.

 Later he became a teacher at a high school in Kunming from 1944 to 1946, where he met his future wife Shi Songqing (施松卿).
 From 1946 to 1948, he lived in Shanghai as a high school teacher.
 In the spring of 1948, he moved to Beijing and worked a temporary position at a museum.
 In early 1949, after Beijing's liberation, he followed the Fourth Field Army to the south as a civil cadre, hoping to gather materials for his writing.
 He returned to Beijing in 1950 and became a literary editor working along with Zhao Shuli and Lao She.
 He adapted the story of Fan Jin in Chapter 3 of The Scholars into a Peking opera piece, and gained reputation in the 1950s, it also contributed to his being transferred to Beijing Peking Opera Theater in 1961.

 He was targeted at the Anti-Rightist Campaign and was banished to Zhangjiakou until 1962.
 He suffered the plight again since the Cultural Revolution began.
 That reversed in 1968, since he was summoned by Jiang Qing to adapt a model opera (yangban xi) Spark amid the Reed, namely Shajiabang.

 His literary career did not flourish until the reform and opening-up era of the 1980s.
 Of his four million words of published work, ninety percent were written in the final eighteen years of his life.

 Wang was passionate about food, delighting in the culinary traditions of every place he visited or called home.
 He enjoyed wandering through open farmers’ markets and took on the role of family chef, spending hours crafting special dishes for families, friends, and guests.
 This enthusiasm is reflected in his many essays, curated into collections such as Home-cooking Delicacies (家常酒菜), Cooking (做饭), Food of my Hometown (故乡的食物), etc.

 Wang and his wife Shi Songqing had one son and two daughters.
 He was remembered by his elder son Wang Lang as a warm, almost "brotherly" figure who engaged with his children and grand children in a laid-back yet supportive manner—offering guidance but avoiding rigid paternal authority.

 Wang died on May 16, 1997, in Beijing.
 He was buried together with his wife at a public cemetery in Beijing at the foot of the Western Hills.
-The headstone is blank, without a word on Wang's life or his literary achievement.